MookieFumi/me.headfirst/README.md

 Defines a one-to-many dependecy between objects so that when one object change state, all of its dependents are notified and updated automatically.
 >Strive for loosely coupled designs between objects that interact (Luchar por diseños débilmente acoplados entre los objetos que interactúan)

+#Decorator pattern
+Attaches additional responsabilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
+>Classes should be open for extension, but closed for modification.
+Allow classes to be easily extended to incorporate new behavior without modifying existing code.